lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -

 TreeSet was used to keep only unique elements and also to preserve the order in which they are entered.

+Exercise 04 - Count Symbols
+-

+TreeMap is used to count symbols in a line entered on the console by a user.
+Key is the character and for value we store integer values, which will be increased by one if the same character has already been added as a key.